How to Create a Client Portal for WordPress: The Ultimate Guide

 Access rights are critical when it comes to client portals.
 It’s important to properly configure them so only intended users can access your portal.

-Top 6 client portal plugins for WordPress
+The 6 best WordPress client portal plugins

 One simple search for “client portal plugins” on the WordPress plugins page will reveal no less than 240 results.
 If you’re feeling overwhelmed, that is understandable.
 After all, you don’t have the time to sift through that many options and see which one works best.

 Below are six client portal plugins for WordPress I’ve selected based on the following features:

 Simple Membership is a membership plugin that allows you to create a private membership system for collecting payments, restricting access to private content, and more.
 It offers user profiles, unlimited memberships and content restriction levels, and supports multiple payment gateways.

 The plugin also provides a multi-language feature to allow you to create a client portal in different languages.
 Although Simple Membership may not work for many agency use cases, it’s great for small businesses or entrepreneurs who need to manage users and content.
 For instance, if you run your agency on a subscription model, adding your customers as members of your website and allowing them to self-manage is a great way to streamline payments, communication, and deliveries.

 Client Dash allows you to customize several elements of your admin pages, such as which roles can see the page, what the page icon is, and so on.
 Furthermore, it will allow you to see all your changes using a live preview area, and it will allow you to customize the admin page menu however you want (by adding, removing, or reordering whatever items you wish to).